Northwest Indiana Imputed Gross Metropolitan Product (GMP)

 GMP per capita

-When adjusting for inflation, real GMP for Northwest Indiana was unchanged from one year ago and real GMP per capita rose by $32 per person (+0.08%) compared to one year ago.
+When adjusting for inflation, real GMP for Northwest Indiana fell by 1.23% and real GMP per capita fell by $461 per person (+1.13%) compared to one year ago.

 What is Gross Metropolitan Product?

 Gross metropolitan product (GMP) is a measure of the value of all final goods and services produced within a metropolitan area during a year.
 GMP is similar to Gross Domestic Product (GDP), which measures economic output and activity at the national level.
 On this page you will find quarterly estimates of imputed Gross Metropolitan Product.

 The follow table provides links to download four different series of imputed Gross Metropolitan Product (GMP) for Northwest Indiana.
 These values are reported quarterly and reflect annual levels.

 (.csv, 2015 dollars)

 Unlike at the State and National level, GDP, or economic output, is rarely precisely measured at a regional level the size of Northwest Indiana.
 In order to provide a measure of the economic output for Northwest Indiana we rely on a variety of regular and irregular data to impute, or assign value by inference to, an estimate of Northwest Indiana's Gross Metropolitan Product.
 Our data come from different sources, including our own Northwest Indiana Coincident Index, some traditional government datasets as well as singular reports both private and public.
 For more information please see the notes and data sources section below.

 How accurate is GMP?